-Signatures in the original SOQ required to be submitted under Section 1.2.1.a of these General Requirements should be made in blue ink (although use of a different color ink will not be considered a "fail" for purposes of the Pass/Fail Evaluation) and shall be original (and not electronic) signatures.
+Signatures in the original SOQ required to be submitted under Section 1.2.1.a of these General Requirements should be made in blue ink (although use of a different color ink will not be considered a "fail" for purposes of the Pass/Fail Evaluation) and shallmay be original (and notor electronic) signatures.
+As a matter of convenience, Proposers may submit PDF copies of all signature pages in the original SOQ.
+All signed documents contained in a SOQ may be executed in one or more counterparts, the originals of which together shall be deemed to be an original.